upbound/docs/content/xp-arch-framework/building-apis/building-apis-compositions.md

 description: "how to build APIs"
 ---

 Compositions are the implementations of the schema you define in your [XRD]({{< ref "xp-arch-framework/building-apis/building-apis-xrds.md" >}}).
 The composition receives all inputs from the XRD.
-It is recommended to finalize the API design (composite inputs) before launching into composition authoring.
+It's recommended to finalize the API design (composite inputs) before launching into composition authoring.
 The relationship between XRDs and compositions is one-to-many.
 You can have multiple compositions that implement the spec of an XRD and you can tell Crossplane which one to select.

 {{< hint "important" >}}
 If you are not already familiar with core Crossplane concepts, we recommend first reading the upstream [Crossplane concepts](https://docs.crossplane.io/master/concepts/) documentation.